Research in the Journal of Political Economy shows that Compassion’s sponsorship is effective—really effective.

 Reaching the poorest

-Compassion’s programs are implemented through local churches in the developing world.
+Compassion’s programs are implemented through local churches around the world.
 That means people who know and love their community are the ones seeking out and finding those in most need.

 From an outside Western perspective, we might look at a slum community and think, “They’re all poor; how could we help one and not the other?”
 But as you look closer, you find that one family can afford a motorcycle, but another can’t send any of their five children to school.